KDaqrouq/waste-wise-hazer/README.md

-# Waste Wise Hazer - AI-Powered Food Waste Detection System
+# Hazer - AI-Powered Food Waste Detection System

 A comprehensive food waste detection system that uses computer vision and machine learning to identify and count different types of fruits and vegetables in images.
 The system includes both a **mock enterprise dashboard** for demonstration purposes and a **fully functional food detection engine** with real AI processing.